FawziElZein/usa_recession_analysis/README.md

 <a  name="philosophy" ></a>
 <img  src="./readme/title2.svg" id="project-philosophy"/>

-> A python based ETL project that would extract, transform data from different web sources and load them into a tabular database (PostgreSQL) in an attempt to provide a full scope analytical understanding of the USA recession.
+> A Python based ETL project that would extract, transform data from different web sources and load them into a tabular database (PostgreSQL) in an attempt to provide a full scope analytical understanding of the USA recession.